GSA/cio.gov-redo/_posts/2016-11-22-secure-modern-government.md

 ---
-layout: blog
+layout: post
-title: 'Laying the Foundation for a More Secure and Modern Government'
+title: Laying the Foundation for a More Secure and Modern Government
-description:
+excerpt: This blog entry was originally published on October 27th, 2016 on the White House blog.
+America’s spirit of ingenuity and entrepreneurship created the world’s most innovative economy and keeps us dominant in today’s digital age.
-date: 2016-11-22
+date: November 22, 2016
 display-date: 22 November 2016
 author: Tony Scott
 tags: data-center 2016

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 This [blog](https://www.whitehouse.gov/blog/2016/10/26/laying-foundation-more-secure-modern-government) entry was originally published on October 27th, 2016 on the White House blog.